lamestation/kyber/README.md

 Kyber
 =====

 Kyber is a free and open-source documentation workflow for Confluence.

+Kyber is being developed by LameStation LLC as the publishing toolchain for LameStation books and manuals.
+It facilitates authoring print-quality documents within Confluence.

+With Kyber, your work looks like it came from O'Reilly, not your apartment.
+Sell that to your manager!

 But what does it do?

 * Doxygen-style source code markup rendered to Confluence pages
-* LaTeX-driven PDF generation from Confluence pages; no expensive enterprise solution
+* LaTeX-driven PDF generation from Confluence pages
-* Propeller Spin and PASM language definitions (finally!)
-* Customizable with the full power of LaTeX
-* Full UTF-8 and internationization support throughout
+* Tables, images, and figures that look good and don't spill off the page
-* Intelligent image scaling built into the environment
+* Intelligent image placement based on image and paper size and dimensions
-* Uses the Saxon parser for full XSLT 2.0 support
-* Use make for strict error checking on build

-Like the mountain pass that connected much of the ancient world, Kyber is the link between your project and your wiki, keeping them connected and mutually up-to-date.

-*Note: There is some support for XSL-FO but this is being deprecated in favor of LaTeX.*
+* Add captions, indexes, footnotes, no problem

+Here's what we'd like to add:

+* Control the look and feel of your book without leaving your Confluence space
+* More output formats: text files, man pages, docbook, etc.

+While Kyber works with Confluence, it is **NOT** an add-on.
+We would like Kyber to work with other things in the future, not just Confluence, so we're keeping it separate.

 ## Installation

-On Ubuntu, installation is easy.
-Install any needed dependencies first, probably:
+#### On Ubuntu

     # XHTML
     sudo apt-get install xsltproc libxml2-utils tidy libsaxonb-java